IgorLeSouverain/Little-scripts/Bash-scripts/README.md

 # Bash-scripts
 A little repository for little bash scripts

+RX_tracker prints how much GB you spent in one session

-27.08 added bash_most_common script that counts most common bash commands from your bash history file
+bash_most_common counts most common bash commands from your bash history file